semaphoreci/docs/docs/faq/faq.md

     </p>
     <p>
 Block Style Indicator: The block style indicates how new lines inside the block should behave.
-If you want to keep them as new lines, use the literal style, indicated by a pipe <code>|</code>.
-If instead you want them to be replaced by spaces, use the folded style, indicated by a right angle bracket <code>></code>.
+If you want to keep each line as a new line, use the literal style, indicated by a pipe <code>|</code>.
+If you want them to be replaced by spaces instead, use the folded style, indicated by a right angle bracket <code>></code>.
     </p>
     <p>
 Block Chomping Indicator: The chomping indicator controls what should happen with new lines at the end of the string.
 The default, clip, puts a single new line at the end of the string.
 To remove all new lines, strip them by putting a minus sign <code>-</code> after the style indicator.
-Both clip and strip ignore how many new lines are actually at the end of the block; to keep them all put a plus sign <code>+</code>
+Both clip and strip ignore how many new lines are actually at the end of the block; to keep them all, put a plus sign <code>+</code>
 after the style indicator.
     </p>

 </details>

-### Why my jobs don't start?
+### Why won't my jobs start?

  <details>
  <summary>Click for details</summary>
   <p>

 You might be hitting the quota limitation.
-Check your organization's quota in the <code>Activity Monitor</code> by clicking on the initial of your organization in the top right corner of the page.
-More information about quota and how to ask for an increase <a href="https://docs.semaphoreci.com/reference/quotas-and-limits/">here</a>.
+Check your organization's quota in the <code>Activity Monitor</code> by clicking on your organization's initials in the top right corner of the page.
+Find more information about the quota and how to ask for an increase <a href="https://docs.semaphoreci.com/reference/quotas-and-limits/">here</a>.

-You may also run <code>sem get jobs</code> to display all running jobs so you may confirm how much quota is being used.
+You can also run <code>sem get jobs</code> to display all running jobs to confirm how much of the quota is being used.
-More information about <code>sem get</code> <a href="https://docs.semaphoreci.com/reference/sem-command-line-tool/#sem-get-examples">here</a>.
+More information about <code>sem get</code> can be found <a href="https://docs.semaphoreci.com/reference/sem-command-line-tool/#sem-get-examples">here</a>.
   </p>
 </details>

-### Why does my job break after changing the shell configuration?
+### Why did my job break after changing the shell configuration?

 <details>
   <summary>Click for details</summary>